-Of primary interest is the entire multiscale system: the immune response and the outcome of infection in a host.
+Of primary interest is the entire multi-scale system: the immune response and the outcome of infection in a host.
 How this complex system depends on various parameters and even therapeutic manipulations at the different scales is a key goal.
-Yet given its complexity, the entire multiscale system is presently impossible to study in an experimental setting.
-Thus, we turn instead to building a multiscale model of antigen presentation and its role in the immune response.
+Yet given its complexity the entire multi-scale system is presently impossible to study in an experimental setting.
+Thus we turn instead to building a multi-scale model of antigen presentation and its role in the immune response.

-Certainly, there has been a wealth of basic science performed at the various biological scales attempting to elucidate these processes.
+Certainly there has been a wealth of basic science performed at the various biological scales attempting to elucidate these processes.
 Indeed, events at each scale of the antigen presentation process are likely to affect the overall development of the immune response.
-Models built to elaborate the relevant interactions and dynamics at each of the individual scales are the first step toward understanding a larger picture.
-Ultimately, the integration of such models will provide a multiscale model of the process.
+Thus models built to elaborate the relevant interactions and dynamics at each of the individual scales are the first step towards understanding a larger picture.
+Ultimately the integration of such models will provide a multi-scale model of the process.

-Such a multiscale approach will allow us to address questions that bridge biological scales.
+Such a multi-scale approach will allow us to address questions that bridge biological scales.
 For example, can particular MHC alleles (molecular scale) give rise to more pMHCs on the APC cell surface (cellular scale)?
 Can higher pMHC affinity (molecular scale) compensate for poorer APC uptake ability (cellular scale) or fewer APC or fewer highly specific T cells (tissue scale)?
 Could reduced display of pMHC by an APC (cellular scale) be compensated for by a longer residence time in the LN (tissue scale)?
 Will slowed cell circulation through the LN (tissue scale) slow or diminish the magnitude of the overall response (organ/organism scale)?

-At the scale of an entire organism, a multiscale model can address issues related to infection sites and other organ involvement.
+At the scale of an entire organism, a multi-scale model can address issues related to infection sites and other organ involvement.
 For example, how large must variations in the affinities of peptides for MHC (molecular scale) be in order to significantly impact the response (organism scale), and can such variation in affinities offer a basis for disease association?
-Multiscale models are essential to show features that cannot be predicted by a focus on a single spatial or time scale.
-To begin to address these issues, we now present efforts made using modeling approaches at each of the scales and discuss how we might link these individual models to generate a multiscale model of antigen presentation.
+Multi-scale models are essential to reveal features that cannot be predicted by a focus on a single spatial or time scale.
+To begin to address these issues, we now present efforts made using modeling approaches at each of the scales and discuss how we might link these individual models to generate a multi-scale model of antigen presentation.